Easy Whole Wheat Hoagie Rolls

 You only need 7 basic ingredients in order to make these easy whole wheat hoagie rolls.
 And let me tell you – these rolls are perfect for your favorite deli sandwich toppings.

-And they’re perfect for even a tuna or chicken salad sandwich.
+And they’re even perfect for your favorite tuna or chicken salad sandwich.

 - Lukewarm Water: The water shouldn’t be too hot or too cool – kind of in the middle.
 This is so the yeast won’t be killed off.

 - Sugar: You can use regular cane sugar.
 The sugar helps the yeast to activate.
-If you prefer your rolls to be less sweet – just use a couple of teaspoons.
-The recipe calls for 1/2 tbsp as I like my rolls more on the sweet side..
+If you prefer your rolls to be less sweet, just use a little less sugar than what the recipe calls for.

 - Salt: Just a small amount is needed to add even more flavor.